 Houston draws thousands of visitors every year with its business conferences, rich blend of Texan and Mexican culture, space program, and famous rodeos.
 Whether you’re bringing a group of college students to the Space Center or taking clients to see professional bull riders, National Charter Bus would love to help you navigate this sprawling city.

 The charter buses in our network come with features like climate control and plush seats so you can travel through the Houston heat in comfort.
-Check out our pricing guide to get a rough idea of what your bus might cost.
+Check out our pricing guide to get a rough idea of what your charter bus rental might cost.
 And when you’re ready for an accurate quote instead of just an estimate, our 24/7 team will be happy to assist you at 713-234-6591.

 Whether you’re escorting a mock trial team to a competition, attending a trade show, taking your kids to a soccer tournament or planning a wedding, you need group transportation you can trust.
 National Charter Bus takes pride in finding qualified drivers and modern charter buses to meet all of our clients’ needs.

 As the home of Sysco, Academy Sports + Outdoors, Pappas Restaurants, and many other major corporations, Houston is a popular destination for business conferences.
-A minibus or full-size charter bus makes it easy to shuttle your coworkers between the George R. Brown or Norris Conference Center, restaurants, and your hotel.
+A minibus or full-sized charter bus makes it easy to shuttle your coworkers between the George R. Brown or Norris Conference Center, restaurants, and your hotel.

-Worried about where your bus can park or drop off you and your coworkers?
+Worried about where your coach bus can park or drop off you and your coworkers?
 Check out our guide to parking in Houston, and ask your reservation specialist if you still have questions.
-You can also ask your specialist about a bus with reclining seats and free WiFi to impress clients or your company’s higher-ups.
+You can also ask your specialist about a coach bus with reclining seats and free WiFi to impress clients or your company’s higher-ups.

 A minibus can take your guests from the hotel to the ceremony, from the ceremony to the reception, and back to the hotel at the end of the night.
 Your guests won’t have to worry about renting a car, driving, or finding parking, and you won’t have to worry about your phone ringing on your wedding day because someone has gotten lost.

 Traveling with a sports team can be stressful.
 Not only do you have to keep everyone organized and get them to matches on time, but you have to make sure the equipment gets there too.
-A charter bus can make the process of traveling to games or tournaments in Houston a little less overwhelming.
+A charter bus service can make the process of traveling to games or tournaments in Houston a little less overwhelming.

-All of the full-size charter buses in our network have storage space both beneath the bus and overhead, giving you plenty of room for bats, gloves, racquets, or balls as well as your team, coaches, and parent chaperones.
+All of the full-size Houston charter buses in our network have storage space both beneath the bus and overhead, giving you plenty of room for bats, gloves, racquets, or balls as well as your team, coaches, and parent chaperones.
 Request reclining seats so your athletes can stretch their legs, air-conditioning to help them cool off after a game, and WiFi to let them play video games or stream music after playing hard.

 No matter what your group likes to do for fun, you can probably find it in Houston.
 Love to eat?
 Houston has excellent Mexican, Tex-Mex, Vietnamese, and Japanese restaurants.
 Need some time outside after a day of meetings?
 Head to Memorial or Hermann Park.
 Check out the suggestions below to begin building your Houston itinerary.